-Players who wish to regularly use an atypical attribute for a type of action should consider acquiring a talent which allows them to regularly substitute one attribute for another in certain types of actions. options for a character generating 1 or more points of Momentum in combat.
+Players who wish to regularly use an atypical attribute for a type of action should consider acquiring a talent which allows them to regularly substitute one attribute for another in certain types of actions.
+The following provides a number of options for a character generating 1 or more points of Momentum in combat.
 These are in addition to the normal uses of Momentum and any others that players or narrator create.
 Momentum lists are never exhaustive and both players and narrators should be creative in making new spends as needed.